mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Many different integration methods exist

-(todo: opening paragraph to ease in to this section)

 A completely different option is [implicit euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).
 This method is better for simulating stiff equations that become unstable with other methods, but requires numerically solving a system of equations per-timestep.
 It's not often used in game physics.

 Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).
 This is a second order integrator and it is also symplectic.
 There is a variant that does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
 This makes collision response and position fix-up easy to implement and saves memory when you have lots of particles.

-There are many other integrators to consider but the most classic higher order integrator which also acts as a good introduction to more complicated methods is the Runge Kutta order 4 or simply "RK4".
+Next is a whole family of integrators called the Runge-Kutta methods.
+The most classic of these is the Runge Kutta order 4 or simply 'RK4'.
 So named for the two German physicists who discovered it: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).

-These are German names so the 'g' is hard and the 'u' in front of 'tt' is a short 'oo' sound.
-I am sorry to inform you that this means we are talking about the _'roon-geh koo-ta'_ method and not a _'runge cutter'_, whatever that is.
+These are German names so the 'g' is hard and the 'u' is a short 'oo' sound.
+I am sorry to inform but this means we are talking about the _'roon-geh koo-ta'_ method and not a _'runge cutter'_, whatever that is :)

-Perhaps this is why everyone just says: "**RK4**". :)

-(todo: clean up sentence below, a better transition would be, lets explore RK4 because it's an interesting way to explore higher order integrators)

-This is not to suggest that RK4 is automatically the "best" integrator for all applications _(there's no such thing)_, or that you should always use this integrator over the others listed above _(you shouldn’t)_.
-But it is one of the most accurate general purpose integration techniques available.
+The RK4 is a fourth order integrator, which means its accumulated error is on the order of the fourth derivative.
+This makes it much more accurate than explicit and implicit euler which are only accurate to the first derivative, which is just a fancy way of saying they are only accurate when the rate of change is constant.

+I want to make an important point here about RK4.
+Although is more accurate, this is not to automatically say that RK4 is "the best", or that it is automatically better than implicit euler.
+It's much more complicated than that.
+But it's an interesting integrator and well worth studying its implementation.

 ## Implementing RK4